William McCrea, Baron McCrea of Magherafelt and Cookstown: Early life and education

 McCrea was the youngest of five children born to Robert Thomas (a farmer in Stewartstown, Northern Ireland) and Sarah Jayne in August 1948.
 He was educated in Magherafelt and spent a short time working in Social Security in the Civil Service of Northern Ireland before beginning training as a Free Presbyterian Church of Ulster minister.
-He undertook this training at Ravenhill Theological Hall, on the Ravenhill Road in Belfast.
+He undertook this training at Ravenhill Theological Hall in Belfast.

-McCrea received an Honorary Doctorate of Divinity from Mariette Bible College, Ohio, United States.
-(This institution is not certified by the Department of Higher Education or the State of Ohio.)

 Career

 McCrea was a Democratic Unionist Party (DUP) member of Magherafelt District Council from its creation in 1973 until he stood down to concentrate on Westminster duties in 2010, and topped the poll in every local government election he contested from 1973–2005.

 He ran unsuccessfully for the House of Commons at the 1982 Belfast South by-election.
 He was Member of Parliament for Mid Ulster from 1983 but lost this seat to Sinn Féin chief negotiator and deputy First Minister Martin McGuinness at the 1997 election.
 He took South Antrim at a by-election in 2000 caused by the death of Ulster Unionist Party MP, Clifford Forsythe, but failed to retain this seat at the 2001 election.
 In the 2005 election he regained the seat and he held it at the 2010 election.
-He was subsequently defeated by the Ulster Unionist Party in 2015.
+He was defeated by the Ulster Unionist Party in 2015.

 In 1996, he was elected to the Northern Ireland Forum for Mid-Ulster.
 From 1998 to 2007 he was a member of the Northern Ireland Assembly for Mid Ulster.
 He was therefore a political representative for two separate constituencies (Mid Ulster and South Antrim) from 2000 to 2001 and from 2005 to 2007.

 At the 2007 election, he was elected as an Assembly Member for South Antrim.
 He resigned from the Assembly in 2010, following his return to Westminster at the general election of that year.

 He is also the minister of Magherafelt Free Presbyterian Church and has made numerous gospel albums.

-McCrea was created a life peer on 19 June 2018, taking the title Baron McCrea of Magherafelt and Cookstown, of Magherafelt in the County of Londonderry and of Cookstown in the County of Tyrone.
+McCrea was created a life peer on 19 June 2018, taking the title Baron McCrea of Magherafelt and Cookstown, of Magherafelt in the County of Londonderry and Cookstown in the County of Tyrone.